 Soil health down to a tea

-Adopting reduced tillage establishment systems this season could help kick-start an immediate recovery in soil health, with benefits for soil microbial activity and carbon retention to potentially mitigate effects of climate change.
+With this week's World Soil Day (5 December) reinforcing the role of soils for farm productivity, Syngenta research continues to highlight that adopting reduced tillage establishment systems could help kick-start an immediate recovery in soil health.
+That brings benefits for soil microbial activity and carbon retention to potentially mitigate effects of climate change.

 Citizen science at the Syngenta Ryegrass Innovation Centre in Yorkshire has used the Tea Bag Test to demonstrate an enhancement in soil health under a reduced non-inversion establishment system, compared to conventional plough.